ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 git blame fae4321b User.swift
 {%- endhighlight -%}

 The output will show the file's state at that specific commit, revealing who authored each line and when it was last changed before that point in the history.
 If you're not interested in older changes, you can specify a range and it can be in two ways.
 The first one I'll show you through a tag.
-Suppose we have a tag called `v123` and we want to see the blaming after this time, we just need to put two dots ".." after the tag:
+Suppose we have a tag called `v123` and we want to see the changes after this time, we just need to put two dots ".." after the tag:

 {%- highlight txt -%}
 git blame v123..
 User.swift